-The NSFR ratio, which supplements the LCR, and that has a wider temporal horizon (one year), was developed to benchmark a sustainable maturity structure of the assets and liabilities.
-The aim is thus to promote an adequate resilience over a longer temporal horizon, and as an additional incentive for banks to fund their activities with more stable sources of funding on a regular basis.
+The NSFR ratio, which supplements the LCR, and that has a wider temporal horizon (one year), helps to ensure a sustainable maturity structure of assets and liabilities.
+The monitoring of the NSFR ratio aims to maintain adequate resilience over a longer temporal horizon and is an important metric that allows measuring the balance between assets and liabilities in terms of liquidity and its stability.